nankalon-code/SHERLOCK/README.md

 *   **Safety Guarantees**: Sherlock is completely read-only during active incidents and will **never** auto-merge a fix.
 All changes are submitted as draft PRs requiring explicit engineer review. **(measured: 47s average in demo)**
 *   **Privacy & Control**: Designed to deploy inside the user's secure Azure tenant, preventing telemetry leakage and maintaining complete data isolation.

----

-## 📝 A note from the builder

-This is my first hackathon, built over 5 days.
-I built Sherlock because I watched a senior engineer spend 4 hours debugging a production incident that turned out to be a one-line JWT API change.
-The problem felt solvable with the right reasoning chain.
-By isolating log signals, git diffs, and library changelogs into discrete grounded steps, we can diagnose cascading incidents in seconds rather than hours.
-This project represents my vision for the future of developer tooling—built with the power of Azure AI Foundry.